Documentation forSolarWinds Observability SaaS

 4. Enter the name and description of the configuration.

-5. In the Routing Key field, enter the integration key you copied in step 1.
+5. In the Routing Key field, enter the integration key you saved earlier.

 6. In the Summary field, provide a summary of the issue that is triggering the alert.